 Healthy Food Access & Education

 We work on multiple fronts to expand access to healthy food in our neighborhoods and to facilitate healthy change at home.
 Our Champions for Change – Healthy Eating and Active Living (HEAL) Project currently delivers nutrition education and physical activity promotion in collaboration with community partners in Little Tokyo, Koreatown, Historic Filipinotown, and Chinatown.
-Our Roots Food Hub builds the capacity of local Asian American farmers and brings Asian produce to Southern California neighborhoods via our CSA and wholesale distribution networks.
+Our Food Roots project builds the capacity of local Asian American farmers and brings Asian produce to Southern California neighborhoods via our CSA and wholesale distribution networks.
 We are proud to partner with LA Food Policy Council and Leadership for Urban Renewal Network (LURN) on this work, as part of the Community Markets Purchasing Real and Affordable (COMPRA) Foods collaborative.

 Active Living & Transportation